kisio/yolo/Stage_two/explanation.md

 Terraform uses local-exec provisioners to:

-1. Update the Ansible inventory with the EC2 instance's IP
+1. Update the Ansible inventory with the Compute Engine instance's IP
 2. Trigger the Ansible playbook for application deployment

 ## Ansible Implementation